HomeSpan/HomeSpan/docs/Reference.md

 * `const char *getSketchVersion()`
   * returns the version of a HomeSpan sketch, as set using `void setSketchVersion(const char *sVer)`, or "n/a" if not set

+* `void setWifiCallback(void (*func)(void))`
+  * Sets an optional user-defined callback function, *func*, to be called by HomeSpan upon start-up just after WiFi connectivity has been established.
+This one-time call to *func* is provided for users that are implementing other network-related services as part of their sketch, but that cannot be started until WiFi connectivity is established.
+The function *func* must be of type *void* and have no arguments

 ## *SpanAccessory(uint32_t aid)*

 Creating an instance of this **class** adds a new HAP Accessory to the HomeSpan HAP Database.